zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 ## What Happens When You Start a Node?

-When you start a node it looks for a cluster description, the ring file, in its data directory.
-If none exists it creates a new ring description based on the initially configured `ring_creation_size`, claiming all partitions for itself.
+When you start a node it looks for a cluster description, known as the "ring file", in its data directory.
+If one does not exist it creates a new ring description based on the initially configured `ring_creation_size`, claiming all partitions for itself.
 The node is then ready to serve requests.

 ## Add a Node to an Existing Cluster

 When the node is running, it can be added to an existing cluster.
-Note that this step isn't necessary for the first node, only the ones you want to add after.
+(Note that this step isn't necessary for the first node but only the ones you want to add after.)
 Pick a random node in your existing cluster and send a join request from the new node.
-The example shown below uses the IP 192.168.2.2 as the so called seed node, the node that seeds the existing cluster data to the new node.
+The example shown below uses the IP 192.168.2.2 as the so-called "seed node", the node that seeds the existing cluster data to the new node.

 ```bash
 riak-admin join riak@192.168.2.2